 In women with an abnormal discharge, certain characteristics are cause for concern:

 When to see a doctor:

 Women or girls with warning signs should see a doctor within a day.
-However, if the only warning sign is stool in the discharge, a delay of several days is not likely to be harmful.
+However, if the only warning sign is stool or blood in the discharge, a delay of several days is not likely to be harmful.

 Women without warning signs should see a doctor within a few days.

 If women recognize the symptoms of a yeast infection (see Vaginal Yeast Infection (Candidiasis)), are confident that what they have is a yeast infection, and have no other symptoms, they probably do not need to see a doctor every time they have a discharge.
 A discharge caused by a yeast infection is usually distinctive.
 It is thick, white, and often clumpy, resembling cottage cheese.
 However, sometimes yeast infections cause mainly itching and burning with only a small amount of discharge.

 What the doctor does:

 Doctors first ask the woman questions about her symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination often suggests a cause of the pain and the tests that may need to be done (see Table 3: Some Causes and Features of a Vaginal Discharge).

 Doctors also ask about other symptoms, such as abdominal or pelvic pain, pain during urination or sexual intercourse, itching, fever, and chills.

 Other questions include whether women use hygiene sprays or other products that may irritate the genital area and whether women have any conditions that can increase the risk of having a vaginal discharge.